yaobviously/MinutesCorrelationApp/README.md

-# minutesapp
+# Minutes App

-This app will display minutes data for NBA players.
+This app display the correlations for minutes played for the players on each NBA team.